ucsb-goard-lab/Spine-Analysis-Pipeline/README.md

 ## Spine-Analysis-Pipeline

 Pipeline for morphological classification of dendrite spines.
-Originally, created in part for analysis of dendritic spine turnover due to estrous cycle changes, this pipeline is applicable for spine data exploration regarding both cross sectional and time series analysis.
+Originally, created in part for analysis of dendritic spine turnover due to estrous cycle changes, this pipeline is modular for both cross sectional and time series analysis, and includes the option to account for estrous cycle stage.

 ## Features